18 Reasons Churches Struggle To Support Abuse Victims

 8. Desire to protect the institution of marriage.

-For more on this topic, listen to this podcast where licensed professional counselor Liza Young and I discuss, “What Do I Do With My Dead Or Destructive Marriage?”
+For more on this topic, please listen to this podcast where licensed professional counselor Liza Young and I discuss, “What Do I Do With My Dead Or Destructive Marriage?”

 If you feel tired, trapped, defeated, and hopeless and hope things will get better or need affirmation for the next step, the episode is for you.